UPDATED REOPENING GUIDELINES

-The Lake County Health Department recommends that individuals returning from an area with widespread community transmission self-quarantine for 14 days and monitor their symptoms daily.
-This includes travel from the list of states outlined on their website.
+The Lake County Health Department recommends avoiding all non-essential travel at this time.
+This includes international travel and travel from the list of states outlined on their website.

 Governors in other states, as well as Mayor Lightfoot in Chicago, have instituted mandatory 14-day quarantines for those coming from states with notably high rates of transmission.
 Though Governor Pritzker has not yet issued a similar quarantine order, as of this writing (July 26, 2020), all LFCDS families traveling out of state are urged to prepare for such an order and are encouraged to return home to Illinois at least 14 days before returning to campus.